-An overview of the senior management team at ESRC (correct at February 2018).
+An overview of the management team at ESRC.

 Teams and strategic leads

-The Data & Infrastructure team oversees and manages the ESRC’s data services, collections and resources, ranging from infrastructures that provide data access, to longitudinal studies, to platforms which enable data analytics.
+The Data and Infrastructure Programme plans, oversees and manages the ESRC’s data services, collections and resources, ranging from infrastructures that provide data access, to longitudinal studies, to platforms which enable data analytics.
 This represents a huge portfolio of strategic investment which underpins the UK’s world-leading social science research landscape.
-Samantha and Rebecca are joint heads of team.

-- Health and Human Behaviour - strategic lead: Joy Todd
+- Health and Human Behaviour - Strategic Lead: Naomi Beaumont

 The Health and Human Behaviour team develops, commissions and manages research and KE activities in the areas of health, ageing, behaviour, wellbeing, education, and linguistics and processes standard grant applications in the disciplines of psychology, demography, education and linguistics.